Arròs a banda

-Arròs a banda (Catalan term for rice on the side, translated as arroz a banda in Spanish) is a dish of rice cooked in fish stock, typical of the coastal area of Alicante (and, per extension, in most of the Valencian Community), Spain, and distinct from the paella of Valencia.
-It is popular up to Garraf, Barcelona (Catalonia) and down to Murcia (Region of Murcia).
+Arròs a banda (Catalan "rice on the side"; Spanish arroz a banda) is a dish of rice cooked in fish stock, typical of the coastal area of Alicante (and, per extension, most of the Valencian Community) in Spain and distinct from the paella of Valencia.
+It is popular as far as Garraf in the province of Barcelona (Catalonia) and down to Murcia (Region of Murcia).

-It originated with the fishermen of Alicante, who sold off their best fish and kept the leftovers for stock, used to cook the rice.
+It originated with the fishermen of Alicante, who sold off their best fish and kept the leftovers for stock, in which rice was cooked.
 It is usually served with alioli.